f4exb/sdrangel/plugins/feature/vorlocalizer/readme.md

 When there is more than one turn for a device valid radial directions are averaged and the resulting average is used during the round robin loop.
 Averaging also takes place for reference and variable signal levels.

-<h3>9: Refresh VOR demodulators list and allocation</h3>

-Use this button to (re)scan the available VOR demodulators in the SDRangel instance and (re)run the round robin allocation.

 <h2>B: VOR Table</h2>

 The VOR table displays information about selected VORs.
 To select or deselect a VOR, double click it on the map.
 The information displayed includes: